ISISComputingGroup/ibex_developers_manual/Beam-Status,-Shutter,-accelerator-and-moderator-information.md

 If the third column in `params.txt` contains a `z` (e.g. `tz`) then this means that the parameter will be monitored for a stale (non updating) state and if this is detected it will send 0 as the value to IBEX/SECI.
 At time of writing this had only been requested for the decoupled methane, sending 0 when the value is uncertain means they will go into a WAITING state as they run control on methane temperature and it is important that they are not collecting data when a methane charge-change happens.
 In future the value could be EPICS alarmed, but for SECI instruments we need to send 0

-You can confirm a value is not updating by running `db_access` on it a few times with a reasonable time delay inbetween.
-The methane moderator temperature for example would not be expected to remain exactly the same to two decimal places over an extended time period.
+You may be able to confirm a value is not updating by running `db_access` on it a few times with a reasonable time delay inbetween, but some values are quite stable or fluctuate only a bit so this may be difficult to determine.
 You can view the typical value and variation in an accelerator parameter by following the links on values at [http://beamlog.nd.rl.ac.uk/status.xml](http://beamlog.nd.rl.ac.uk/status.xml)

 ## Checking channel access on MERCKX
 if you type